-Everyone should enjoy gigabit internet, everywhere, eliminating the "digital divide" (DESI, 2023 - 73%).
+Everyone should enjoy gigabit internet, everywhere, and 100% 5G coverage, eliminating the digital divide (DESI, 2023 - 73%).
 More than of SMEs should reach at least a basic level of digital intensity (DESI, 2023: 69%).
 EUROPE 2030: A DIGITAL POWERHOUSE 2 20 solutions to boost European tech leadership and resilience

 A 5G connectivity framework fit for 6G rollout Achieving gigabit connectivity for everyone and everywhere in Europe by 2030 is crucial.
 Connectivity plays a pivotal role in various aspects of our lives, from enabling businesses to thrive and innovate to ensuring that citizens have access to essential services and information.
 Without gigabit connectivity, Europe will fail to achieve all of its other societal goals, including tackling the climate crisis.
 The 5G rollout has been disappointingly slow in Europe, and without action, we risk repeating the same mistakes when deploying 6G in the future.
 To address this and meet Europe's 2030 connectivity targets, we must improve the regulatory environment to make it more investment-conducive to unleash private investments in network upgrades.
 Poor return on investment and significant delays in spectrum auctions across member states are deepening the fragmentation of the Single Market and deterring investment.
 Costly spectrum prices and fragmented auction rules, nationally and across member states, are among the top reasons for the delay.
 Fragmentation is heightening market uncertainty and making many European countries unattractive for business.
-We call on European leaders to initiate a long-overdue discussion and radically overhaul telecom governance with a new Connectivity Act.22 This should include the establishment of a single EU-wide spectrum governance authority to ensure consistent spectrum policy and binding EU decisions.
+We call on European leaders to initiate a long-overdue discussion and radically overhaul telecom governance with a new Connectivity Act.
+This should include strengthening of spectrum harmonisation in Europe.
+Member States and the Commission should improve coordination of binding decisions at European level to boost private investment impact.
 Additionally, we must reevaluate the attractiveness of the European market for EU and foreign investors, which is damaged by poor public funding and a lack of ability for telecom operators to merge and scale up across Europe to tackle national fragmentation in auctions.
-22 Mind the Gap: A New Connectivity Act for the Digital Decade, DIGITALEUROPE, 2022
+Mind the Gap: A New Connectivity Act for the Digital Decade, DIGITALEUROPE, 2022